Amerigroup to contest decision to give KanCare contract to another company

 The shake-up of the contracts next year will also affect hundreds of Amerigroup employees and thousands of medical providers.

 When it applied for its first KanCare contract in 2012, Amerigroup said it would need about 220 full-time positions in Kansas to administer it.
-Malecki didn't immediately respond when asked how many employees it has in the state now.
+Malecki said it has more than 300 now.

 Amerigroup also has network agreements in place with thousands of health care providers across the state, though fewer than the other KanCare companies.
 At the end of 2017, Amerigroup had about 27,000 in-network providers, as opposed to about 31,000 for each of the other two companies.